garethtdavies/docker-masterclass/README.md

 used with or without a tag, however if there is more than one tag for an image's Docker repository name, the `latest` version will be assumed if not given.

-More information about repository naming and tags will be discussed when we get to detailed information about Dockerhub.
+More information about repository naming and tags will be discussed in a later exercise.

 As you can see, we have a total of two images.
 The first is expected, because this is the image we just built (`simple-docker-app`), but the base image that